 This week, Arizona golf needed a voice.
 So I built one.
-The Cactus Club started as a hunch and became the go-to media hub for serious local players.
+The Cactus Club began as a hunch and evolved into the go-to media hub for serious local players.

 How I Turned a Passion Project Into Arizona's